jkirk/jkirk.github.io/content/posts/20230915-debian-calamares-installation-journal.md

 My goal was to resize the Windows partition and set up encrypted partition with LVM on top of it.
 This it absolutely did not work for me! 🔥

-TODO: A really do not recommend using the installer, there are too many bugs, see: https://bugs.debian.org/cgi-bin/pkgreport.cgi?pkg=calamares;dist=unstable
+A would only recommend using the Calamares installer, for simple installations, see also: https://bugs.debian.org/cgi-bin/pkgreport.cgi?pkg=calamares;dist=unstable

 ## Partitioning